-The EDI Institute and McLean Hospital, the top-ranked psychiatric hospital in the country, have established a strategic partnership to implement and study EDI in clinical settings across a wide variety of psychiatric conditions, levels of care, and delivery models.
-McLean has led the nation in the early use of EDI, and has successfully implemented EDI in multiple therapeutic, staff, and school programs.
-The EDI Institute is providing McLean with priority access to EDI innovations, and McLean is serving as an ongoing learning laboratory for the integration and testing of EDI.
+The EDI Institute and McLean Hospital, the top-ranked psychiatric hospital in the country, have established a strategic partnership to implement and study EDI programs in clinical settings across a wide variety of psychiatric conditions, levels of care, and delivery models.
+McLean has led the nation in early EDI implementation, and has successfully integrated EDI practices in multiple therapeutic, staff, and school programs.
+The EDI Institute is providing McLean with priority access to EDI innovations, and McLean is serving as an ongoing learning laboratory for the integration and testing of EDI practices.

 The Dana-Farber Cancer Institute, one of the leading cancer centers in the country, was the first healthcare institution to adopt EDI practices — initially as part of The Leonard P. Zakim Center for Integrative Therapies.
 Dana-Farber is now expanding its use of EDI programs across multiple patient and staff areas, with the long-term goal of integrating expressive imagery into the fabric of patient and staff experiences across the institute.

 Gosnold on Cape Cod, one of the country’s leading providers of addiction and mental health services, has led the nation in the use of EDI programs for addiction treatment.
 Gosnold is integrating EDI practices broadly into therapeutic programs across multiple levels of care as part of its ongoing strategy to develop innovative approaches for improving treatment outcomes.